Numbers and Literals

 Updated

-Welcome to our exploration of numeric variables in C++!
-In this lesson, we dive deeper into the world of numeric data types and their operations.
+Welcome to our exploration of numeric variables!
+In this lesson, we explore numeric data types and their operations in C++.

-Building on our previous discussion about integers and floating-point numbers, we will expand your understanding of how numbers function in C++ and how you can manipulate them effectively.
+Building on our previous discussion about integers and floating-point numbers, we will expand your understanding of how numbers work in C++ and how you can manipulate them.

 As a reminder, here is how we create variables.
 This is similar to what we saw in the previous chapter, except we're now also showing the creation of a float type.
 A float is a number with a decimal point: